b-harvest/Canto/x/liquidstaking/spec/06_end_block.md

   - out insurances are
     - paired with `Unpairing` chunk which have no unbonding obj
       - The most common case for this is withdrawing an insurance.
+    - paired with `Paired` chunk but have invalid validator. (sanity check)

 - create candidate insurances
   - candidate insurance must be in `Pairing or Paired`